 The goal of this campaign is to promote tolerance for people living with HIV/AIDS by eliminating common myths of HIV transmission.
 The campaign is four-fold – running advertisements in print, on the radio, on TV and on the internet.
 Through education the Ministry of Health hopes to reduce discrimination facing people with HIV/AIDS at work, school, in the health field, and in family and other personal settings.

 Peru has experienced an increase in the number of people diagnosed with HIV over the past eight years.
 One of the possible explanations for this increase is the same as it is for countries like the United States; that from lack of education or improvement in medical treatment, people no longer see HIV/AIDS as a threat.
 But regardless of the reasons, Peru recognizes there is an increase in HIV/AIDS diagnoses and is actively addressing its citizens to promote tolerance for those living with the virus.
 Peru is working to end discrimination for people living with HIV/AIDS, “no pasa nada.”

-Noreen Giga is a Kiva Fellow (KF14) working with Microfinanzas Prisma in Peru.
-Join Friends of Microfinanzas Prisma’s lending team today and lend to clients deep in the mountains and jungle of Peru or closer to the cities.
+Noreen is a Kiva Fellow working with Microfinanzas Prisma in Lima, Peru.
+Join Kiva’s brand new lending team, Friends of Microfinanzas Prisma, today and connect with the wonderful staff of Prisma and all of us who support their work!